ArduPilot/ArduRemoteID/README.md

 You can also do MAVLink on the USB UART port (the one marked "UART" on the silkscreen).
 That allows for easy simulation testing by plugging in a micro USB cable.

+See board_config.h and Makefile for information on porting to new boards.

 ## Transmission Modes